nickbrandt/GitLab/doc/user/project/labels.md

 apply to an issue, epic, or merge request.
 For example, if an issue already has `priority::3` and you apply `priority::2` to it, `priority::3` is automatically removed from the issue.

+An issue, epic, or merge request cannot have two scoped labels with the same key.
+For example, if an issue is already labeled `priority::3` and you apply the label `priority::2` to it, `priority::3` is automatically removed.

 ### Workflows with scoped labels **[PREMIUM]**

 Suppose you wanted a custom field in issues to track the platform operating system